 Ativan overdose may happen at any level higher than what your doctor has prescribed for you.
 The amount of Ativan that a person takes to reach an Ativan overdose differs from person to person.
 This can be based on weight, gender, genetics, and underlying health conditions, among other factors.
 The doctor prescribing a person Ativan is taking these factors into account when deciding what dose is safe.

-Because Ativan is extremely potent and can appear harmless as a prescription drug, it may cause both accidental and intentional abuse as well as an accidental Ativan overdose.
+Since Ativan is extremely potent and can appear harmless as a prescription drug, it may cause both accidental and intentional abuse as well as an accidental Ativan overdose.
 Most commonly, overdoses happen when it is taken in combination with alcohol or other drugs.

-Signs of Ativan Overdose may include the following:
+Signs of Ativan overdose may include the following:

 - Mental Confusion